namtoki/English/pattern/01_future_of_food.md

 > the way he chopped onions, (just,) I was `hooked onto it`.                          `名詞, I V it` `もうほんとに just`
 > because
 > he would slice them up,
-> (like,) he'll take an onion, and 10 seconds, the whole thing will be sliced and diced like, finely.
+> (like,) he'll take an onion, and in 10 seconds, the whole thing will be sliced and diced like, finely.
 > I'm like, I'm going to master that.
 >
 > So